 Do you like sketching people, architecture, animals, whole scenes, cityscapes, rural landscapes, cafe’s, interiors….?

 As an example, I love sketching super ornate old buildings, the more decoration the better!
 As such my decision was to focus most of my sketching efforts in Budapest.
 From my internet research, I found that it had the most architecture that I yearned to sketch.
-If you want to see some of my sketches of a few of London’s ornate buildings (Westminster Abbey, Natural History Museum, St Paul’s Cathedral and Tower Bridge) from start to finish then you can check out my timelapse videos over on the Urban Sketching World Youtube channel.
+If you want to see some of my sketches of a few of London’s ornate buildings (Westminster Abbey, Natural History Museum, St Paul’s Cathedral and Tower Bridge) from start to finish then you can check out my timelapse videos over on my Youtube channel.

 How Much Time Do You Have?